molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

-Remember, the provided `FakeTranslateService` returns an Observable created with RxJS’ `of`.
+Remember, the `TranslateService` fake returns an Observable created with `of`.

 ```typescript
 return of(`Translation for ${key}`);
 ```

 This Observable emits one value and completes immediately.
-This mimics the first case in which the Service has already loaded the translations.
+This mimics the case in which the Service has already loaded the translations.

 We merely need to call `detectChanges`.
-Angular calls `TranslatePipe`’s `transform` method, which calls `FakeTranslateService`’s `get`.
+Angular calls the Pipe’s `transform` method, which calls `TranslateService`’s `get`.
 The Observable emits the translation right away and `transform` passes it through.

 Finally, we use the [`expectContent` Component helper](https://github.com/molily/translate-pipe/blob/main/src/app/spec-helpers/element.spec-helper.ts) to test the DOM output.

 <aside class="margin-note">Simulate delay</aside>

-To test the second case is trickier because we need to simulate that the Observable emits asynchronously.
-There are numerous ways to do this.
-We are using [RxJS’ `delay` operator](https://rxjs-dev.firebaseapp.com/api/operators/delay) for simplicity.
+Testing the second case is trickier because the Observable needs to emit asynchronously.
+There are numerous ways to achieve this.
+We will use the [RxJS `delay` operator](https://rxjs.dev/api/operators/delay) for simplicity.

 At the same time, we are writing an asynchronous spec.
 That is, Jasmine needs to wait for the Observable and the expectations before the spec is finished.